Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Introduction

 Normalizing flows~\citep[NFs,][]{rezende2016variationalinferencenormalizingflows,papamakarios2021normalizingflowsprobabilisticmodeling} are powerful generative models that can assist with both simulation-based inference~(SBI) and feature prediction, from PopSynth outputs.
-For example, \cite{colloms2025exploringevolutiongravitationalwaveemitters} use NFs for estimating the conditional distribution of CBC parameters for each simulated population given values of the astrophysical initial conditions that characterize the simulated pathways.
-Once trained, a weighted mixture of different estimators, each corresponding to a specific formation channel, can facilitate tractable interpolation of the population likelihood across discrete gridpoints of simulation initial conditions, which can be constrained simultaneously with the branching fractions (mixture weights) of each channel given GW data from growing catalogs. \cite{colloms2025exploringevolutiongravitationalwaveemitters} constrain the common envelop ejection effeciency, an uncertain parameter in isolated binary stellar evolution, the natal spin of black holes~(BHs), and the branching fractions of all five formation channels whose simulations are used in their inference, from the confident binary black hole~(BBH) detections~(excluding population outliers) reported in the third GW transient catalog~\citep[GWTC-3][]{KAGRA:2021vkt}.
-On the other hand, NF emulators can also be used for data amplification to predict population-level features and correlations in underrepresented regions of the CBC parameter space, where very few systems are synthesized from a particular channel, without having to simulate a prohibitively large ensemble of binaries.
+For example, \cite{colloms2025exploringevolutiongravitationalwaveemitters, Plunkett:2025mjr} use NFs for estimating the conditional distribution of CBC parameters for each synthetic population given values of the astrophysical initial conditions that characterize the simulated pathways.
+They perform simulation-based inference~(SBI) by efficiently interpolating the population likelihood over a grid of astrophysical initial conditions to constrain their posterior distribution given observational data from GW catalogs.
+On the other hand, NF emulators can also be used for data augmentation to predict population-level features and correlations in underrepresented regions of the CBC parameter space, where very few systems are synthesized from a particular channel, without having to simulate a prohibitively large ensemble of binaries~(as we demonstrate later on).
 However, like other deep learning emulators, the predictions of normalizing flows are susceptible to epistemic~(model) and aleatoric~(data) uncertainties~\citep{NEMANI2023110796,he2025surveyuncertaintyquantificationmethods}, which can, in principle, bias the inferred astrophysical conclusions.